-The repetition rate of telephone-event packets in the transmit direction MUST be equal to the same packetization time as the selected audio codec.
-Therefore, the repetition rate of RFC 2833 packets has the same range as packetization intervals, i.e., 10, 20, and 30ms.
+The packetization time of telephone-event packets in the transmit direction MUST be equal to the same packetization time as the selected audio codec.
+Therefore, the packetization time of RFC 2833 packets has the same range of packetization intervals, i.e., 10, 20, and 30ms.